Rules of Society

-The management of the Society shall be vested in a Committee composed of the Chieftain, Vice Chieftain, Honorary Secretary, Honorary Assistant Secretary, Honorary Treasurer and seven other members, who shall be elected at each annual general meeting of members.
+The management of the society shall be vested in a Committee composed of the Chieftain, Vice Chieftain, Honorary Secretary, Membership Secretary, Honorary Treasurer & no fewer than four and no more than seven other members who shall be elected at each annual general meeting of members.
 In addition Past Chieftains of the Society who are members of the Society shall, while resident in Singapore, be members of the Committee.
 The Committee shall have power to fill any vacancies as may occur until the next annual general meeting.
 At all Committee meetings five shall form a quorum.

 (a) Ordinary Members